 Despite some of the tourist hotspots, the islands of Greece are still relatively unknown.
 We turned to a Cretan local to share the secrets of his beautiful island home.
-Markos Margiolakis is the manager of many of our gorgeous villas in Crete, including Sea Queen Villa, Athena Villa and Atlantica Caldera III and agreed to help us bring to you an authentic guide to Crete.
+Markos Margiolakis is the manager of many of our gorgeous villas in Crete, including Sea Queen Villa, Sea View Villas and Atlantica Caldera III and agreed to help us bring to you an authentic guide to Crete.

-Chania is so charming and such a romantic place.
-The old Venetian harbour is one of the most photographed places in whole of Greece.
-It has style and character, and at the same time you feel like you’re transported to another decade.
-In Chania people can visit Samaria gorge, the biggest natural gorge in the Mediterranean, the deserted island of Gramvousa and Balos, a beautiful protected lagoon.
-There’s also Elafonissi and Falassarna beaches, which are 2 of the nicest sandy beaches you can find in Greece and of course you should do some wine tasting in some of our well-known wineries like Manousakis, Karavitakis and Dourakis.
+A: Chania is so charming and such a romantic place.
+The old Venetian harbour is one of the most photographed places in the whole of Greece.
+It has style and character, and at the same time, you feel like you’re transported to another decade.
+In Chania, people can visit Samaria gorge, the biggest natural gorge in the Mediterranean, the deserted island of Gramvousa and Balos, a beautiful protected lagoon.
+There’s also Elafonissi and Falassarna beaches, which are 2 of the nicest sandy beaches you can find in Greece and of course, you should do some wine tasting in some of our well-known wineries like Manousakis, Karavitakis and Dourakis.

 - The first thing to do – you should drop your bags and…

 - …eat breakfast in the old Venetian harbour.
 Make sure to try a Freddo Espresso or Freddo Cappuccino.

 - Your favourite restaurant and/or bar, and why – is there something served there that visitors should really try?

 - Salis Restaurant in the old Venetian harbour is fantastic.
 You should try the Skioufihta (Cretan Spaghetti).

 - An activity that really takes in the best the area has to offer.

 - Drive to South Crete and visit the rural villages, especially Loutro and Agia Roumeli.
 These fantastic little places can only be reached by ferryboat from Sfakia or Paleochora.